joaolucasdesouzasilva/IFSPproject/README.md

 |       8b      |     Making   results available for visualization in QuickSight.                                                                                                         |
 During the work, several queries and manipulations were carried out in Athena and can be seen at: https://github.com/joaolucasdesouzasilva/IFSPproject/blob/main/SQL.md

+Furthermore, with the completion of the project, two notebooks with codes also used for processing, manipulation and/or testing were added to this repository.

 ## 5 - Discussion and Results

 ### 5.1 Exploratory Analysis